christopherandrade1/Implementing-a-SOC/README.md

 Disable Defender on Windows VM: <br/>

-- Permanently disabled Microsoft Defender so it doesn't interfere with further steps
+- Permanently disabled Microsoft Defender so it doesn't interfere with further shady steps planned for this project

 <p align="center">
 <br />